gayatrikusuma123/dynamicweatherforecastapp/README.md

 => The Weather Forecast App is a web application designed to provide users with accurate and up-to-date weather information for any city around the world.

-It offers a user-friendly interface for users to input a city name or retrieve weather data based on their current location using the browser's geolocation feature.
+=> It offers a user-friendly interface for users to input a city name or retrieve weather data based on their current location using the browser's geolocation feature.

+=> Weather data in a fast and easy-to-use way : We are providing highly recognisable weather products that make working with the weather data a way easier.
+We work with millions of developers around a clock and believe that these benefits might be suitable for most of applications, up to the complex enterprise systems.

+=> A spectrum of ready-to-use weather products

+=> Short-term and long-term forecasts, history and observation

+=> Any location on the globe

+=> Transparent pricing and licensing

 b.
 Features